HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-The top three PWA audits for mobile devices include the presence of a viewport meta tag, a [content-width meta tag](https://developer.chrome.com/docs/lighthouse/pwa/content-width/) and an installable manifest.
+The top three PWA audits for mobile devices include the presence of a viewport meta tag, a <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/pwa/content-width/">content-width meta tag</a> and an installable manifest.

 The presence of a viewport meta tag is relevant because it removes a 300-350ms delay that waits for a double-tap back when that was the way to zoom in.
 It has the additional benefit on mobile devices of optimizing the app for the device’s screen size.
 It is not surprising that almost all websites, PWA or not, include this.